ecohealthalliance/repeldata/README.md

 ### Local access

-To access the local database, you will need a AWS access keys in your `.Renviron`.
+To access the local database, you will need a AWS access key in your `.Renviron`.
 Please contact Noam to set up your AWS account.

 The easiest way to edit your `.Renviron` is with the __usethis__ package: